kieker-monitoring/kieker-build/README.md

 # kieker-build
-Build environments for Kieker based on Ubuntu 15.04
+Build environments for Kieker based on Ubuntu 18.04 and Jammy (kieker-c-build)